Modern triangle geometry: Lemoine circles

-The points of intersections of the antiparallels to the sides of triangle ABC through the Lemoine point of a triangle ABC lie on a circle called the second Lemoine circle or the cosine circle of triangle ABC.
+The points of intersections of the antiparallels to the sides of △ABC through the Lemoine point of a △ABC lie on a circle called the second Lemoine circle or the cosine circle of △ABC.
 The name "cosine circle" is due to the property of the second Lemoine circle that the lengths of the segments intercepted by the circle on the sides of the triangle proportional to the cosines of the angles opposite to the sides.
 The center of the second Lemoine circle is the Lemoine point.

 Lemoine axis

-Any triangle ABC and its tangential triangle are in perspective and the axis of perspectivity is called the Lemoine axis of triangle ABC.
-It is the trilinear polar of the symmedian point of triangle ABC and also the polar of K with regard to the circumcircle of triangle ABC.
+Any triangle △ABC and its tangential triangle are in perspective and the axis of perspectivity is called the Lemoine axis of △ABC.
+It is the trilinear polar of the symmedian point of △ABC and also the polar of K with regard to the circumcircle of △ABC.

-A triangle with medians (black), angle bisectors (dotted) and symmedians (red).
-The symmedians intersect in the symmedian point (denoted by L in the figure), the angle bisectors in the incenter I and the medians in the centroid G.

-First Lemoine circle of triangle ABC.
-The Lemoine point K, the incenter I, the centroid G and the lines through K parallel to the sides are also shown.

-Second Lemoine Circle of triangle ABC.
-The Lemoine point K, the incenter I, the centroid G and the lines through K antiparrallel to the sides are also shown.

-Lemoine axis of triangle ABC.
-The tangential triangle is also shown.

 Early modern triangle geometry

 A quick glance into the world of modern triangle geometry as it existed during the peak of interest in triangle geometry subsequent to the publication of Lemoine's paper is presented below.
-This presentation is largely based on the topics discussed in William Gallatly's book published in 1910 and Roger A Johnsons' book first published in 1929.
+This presentation is largely based on the topics discussed in William Gallatly's book published in 1910 and Roger A. Johnsons' book first published in 1929.